nitin42/animate-components/CONTRIBUTING.md

 npm run build
 ```

-Also check [this](https://github.com/nitin42/animate-components/blob/master/Todo.md) todo list for the project if you want to contribute further.

 That's it !
 I'm excited to see your pull request.

 There's lot to be done.
 Thanks ❤️